 Important information

-This document has been produced for marketing and informational purposes only.
-It is not a solicitation or an offer to buy or sell any security.
+This document has been prepared for marketing and information purposes only and is not a solicitation, or an offer to buy or sell any security.
 The information on which the material is based has been obtained in good faith, from sources that we believe to be reliable, but we have not independently verified such information and we make no representation or warranty, express or implied, as to its accuracy.
 All expressions of opinion are subject to change without notice.
-This document should not be relied on for accounting, legal or tax advice, or investment recommendations.
-Reliance should not be placed on the views and information in this material when taking individual investment and/or strategic decisions.

-Capital at risk.
 The value of investments and any income derived from them can fall as well as rise and investors may not get back the amount originally invested.
 If investing in foreign currencies, the return in the investor’s reference currency may increase or decrease as a result of currency fluctuations.
 Past performance is not a reliable indicator of future results and may not be repeated.
 Forecasts are not a reliable indicator of future performance.

 Neither Sarasin & Partners LLP nor any other member of the J. Safra Sarasin Holding Ltd group accepts any liability or responsibility whatsoever for any consequential loss of any kind arising out of the use of this document or any part of its contents.
 The use of this document should not be regarded as a substitute for the exercise by the recipient of their own judgement.
-Sarasin & Partners LLP and/or any person connected with it may act upon or make use of the material referred to herein and/or any of the information upon which it is based, prior to publication of this document.

 Where the data in this document comes partially from third-party sources the accuracy, completeness or correctness of the information contained in this publication is not guaranteed, and third-party data is provided without any warranties of any kind.
 Sarasin & Partners LLP shall have no liability in connection with third-party data.